SUMMARY CMI

 Make sure you follow your doctor's instructions carefully and keep all appointments.

-You will need regular follow-up to make sure the treatment is working.
+You will need regular check‐ups to make sure the treatment is working.
 Regular blood tests, weight checks and urine tests can also find side effects before they become serious.

 Call your doctor straight away if you:

-Remind any doctor, dentist or pharmacist when you visit that you are using Imatinib GH.
+Remind any doctor, dentist or pharmacist you visit that you are using Imatinib GH.

 Things you should not do

-- Do not give this medicine to anyone else even if their condition seems to be the same as yours.
+- Do not give this medicine to anyone else even if they have the same condition as you.

 Driving or using machines